-Elegant gault brick built early 1840 cast iron railings and gate.
-Once called 'Beatenberg' changed after First World War by new occupants, the Dean family, they had been criticised for having a German relative.
+Recess is an elegant gault brick built house dating from 1840 with cast iron railings and gates.
+Once called 'Beatenberg' it changed name after the First World War when new occupants, the Dean family, had been criticised for having a German relative.

-It is listed Grade II as an early C19 grey gault brick house with two storeys, a three window range, and double- hung sashes without glazing bars.
-It also has a central 6-panel door with a rectanguiar fanlight has a wood doorcase with panelled reveals, fluted pilasters and a cornice hood.
+It is listed Grade II as an early 19th century grey gault brick house with two storeys, a three window range, and double-hung sashes without glazing bars.
+It also has a central 6-panel door with a rectangular fanlight and has a wood doorcase with panelled reveals, fluted pilasters, and a cornice hood.
 The first floor windows have louvred shutters.

-It was an army billet during WWII and later became a house for the homeless used by Witham UDC, but is now a very nice detached home.
+It was an army billet during WWII and later became a house for the homeless used by Witham Urban District Council, but is now a very nice detached home.

 Sources: Janet Gyford; Witham & Countryside Society.